Importing & Loading Source Files in Solidity¶

 There are two main reasons for loading external files into Remix:

-- to import a library or dependancy (for files you will NOT be editing)
+• to import a library or dependency (for files you will NOT be editing)

 Under the hood, Remix checks to see if the files are already loaded in the .deps directory.
 If not, it gets them via unpkg if it is an NPM lib.